Consistency of multidimensional combinatorial substitutions: Definitions

 \subsection{Paths, covers, image vectors}

-Let $\mcC$ be a finite set of patterns that consist of two cells.
+Let $\mcC$ be a finite set of patterns each consisting of two cells.
 A \emph{$\mcC$-path from $c_1$ to $c_n$} is a finite sequence of cells $\gamma = (c_1, \ldots, c_n)$ such that $\{c_i, c_{i+1}\}$ is a translated copy of an element of $\mcC$ for all $1 \leq i \leq n-1$, and such that $c_i = c_j$ if $c_i$ and $c_j$ have the same vector.
-(Paths are hence allowed to overlap, but the overlapping cells must agree.)
+(Paths are hence allowed to self-overlap, but the overlapping cells must agree.)
 If $c_1 = c_n$, then $\gamma$ is called a \emph{$\mcC$-loop}.
 A path (or a loop) is \emph{simple} if it does not self-intersect.
-A \emph{domino path} is a $\mcC$-path where all the patterns of $\mcC$ are dominoes.
-Most of the paths we will consider in this paper will be domino paths (associated with some domino substitutions).
+If all the cells of $\gamma$ are contained in $P$ then it is called a \emph{$\mcC$-path of $P$}.